Pre-Calabi-Yau algebras and topological quantum field theories: Meromorphic Strebel differentials and the open-closed moduli space

 \begin{lemma} Such a perimeter-shrinking family from $\varphi$ to $\varphi'$ gives a map of metric ribbon graphs $\Gamma \to \Gamma'$ between the corresponding metric ribbon graphs. \end{lemma} \begin{proof} We can construct this map by hand on each partial family, by defining it on the edges with lengths $c_i$ and $d_i$ by the zipping description.
 One can easily check that this map extends to a the endpoint of such a family.
 This uniquely defines the map, since the other edges of $\Gamma$ are kept constant. \end{proof}

-It follows from the definitions that once we pick a starting meromorphic Strebel differential $\varphi$ on some surface $S$ and one of its double poles $p$, there is a unique family shrinking the corresponding perimeter.
-At the end of such a family we have a Riemann surface $S'$ and a differential $\varphi'$ with one less double pole.
-Let $\Gamma'$ denote the ribbon graph associated to it.
+Consider now starting from a surface and a meromorphic Strebel differential with marked outputs $(S,\varphi) \in \cQ(g,\{n_i\})^\mathrm{mStr}_\ell$ as in \cref{def:MarkingOutputs}.
+Let $p$ be a marked output (i.e., double pole of $\varphi$) defining a cycle $\gamma$ in the corresponding ribbon graph, and $q \in \gamma$ the point giving its marked direction. \begin{lemma} There is a unique perimeter-shrinking family (up to isomorphism) from $(S,\varphi,\gamma)$ such that the end differential $\varphi'$ has one fewer double pole.
+Moreover, this family gives a distinguished point $p'$ in $\Gamma$, coming from the vanishing double pole, and, coming from the marked direction $q$, either a marked edge of $\Gamma$ incident at $p'$, or a marked angle at $p'$. \end{lemma} \begin{proof} Starting from $(S,\varphi,\gamma)$, the existence and uniqueness of this perimeter-shrinking family follows from \cref{thm:guptawolf} and \cref{prop:isoFiberBundles}, which identifies the space of such marked differentials with an appropriate space of metric ribbon graphs; we can then just specify the lengths of this graph to satisfy our condition.

-Consider now starting from a differential with marked outputs $\varphi \in \cQ(g,\{n_i\})^\mathrm{mStr}_\ell$ as in \cref{def:MarkingOutputs}.
-Let $p$ be a marked output (i.e., double pole of $\varphi$) and $q \in S^1_p$ the point giving its marked direction. \begin{lemma} The data of a perimeter-shrinking family from $\varphi = \varphi^0$ to $\varphi'$ gives a distinguished point $p'$ in $\Gamma$, coming from the vanishing double pole, and either a marked edge of $\Gamma$ incident at $p'$, or a marked angle at $p'$, coming from the marked direction $q$. \end{lemma} \begin{proof} Such a perimeter-shrinking family is made of a sequence of partial perimeter-shrinking families; let $\varphi^t_M$ denote the last one, that is, $\varphi^{T_M}_M = \varphi'$.
+A perimeter-shrinking family is made of a sequence of partial perimeter-shrinking families, so let us look at the last such family $\varphi^t_M$, which has $\varphi^{T_M}_M = \varphi'$.
 At the start of such a family we have a differential $\varphi'' = \varphi^0_M$ with some number $m$ of zeros around the relevant double pole, such that all the lengths $c_i$ between them are equal to $T_M$.

 We take the image $q''$ of the point $q$ in $\Gamma''$.
 Let us take the distance in $\Gamma''$ between $q''$ and each of the $m$ zeros around that pole.
 By construction, there are only two possibilities: \begin{enumerate} \item There is a unique minimum among those distances, for some zero labeled by $j$, or \item There are two consecutive zeros, labeled by $j$ and $j+1$, which are equidistant to $q''$. \end{enumerate} Now we produce the markings.
 The point $p'$ is defined to be the image of the circle in the graph $\Gamma'$; this is either a simple pole (if $m=1$), a regular point (if $m=2$) or a zero of order $m-2$ (if $m \ge 3$).
 As for the direction, in case 1 above we pick the edge incident at $p'$ corresponding to the $j$th zero, and in case 2 we pick the angle between the edges corresponding to $j$ and $j+1$. \end{proof}